 These articles focus on aspects of working within the tech industry.
 This includes careers, company structures, and general landscape of all things tech.

-This article is in response to an answer I wrote on Quora.
 As an engineering leader, does it make sense to approach things as hands-on management and writing code?
 Let's see when it makes sense, and when it doesn't.

 Are you starting your career in software development?
 Check out this FAQ-style article for tips on applying for jobs, reaching out, and interviewing!